flexcompute/tidy3d-notebooks/README.md

 # tidy3d-notebooks

-Collection of examples and tutorials for the Tidy3D solver by Flexcompute Inc
+This repository provides a collection of examples and tutorials for the Tidy3D solver by Flexcompute Inc. Complete documentation can be found [here](http://simulation.cloud/docs/html/index.html).